Concord, California

-Concord (/ˈkɒŋkɚd/ KON-kerd) is the largest city in Contra Costa County, California.
-According to an estimate completed by the United States Census Bureau, the city had a population of 129,295 in 2019, making it the eighth largest city in the San Francisco Bay Area.
+Concord (/ˈkɒŋkɚd/ KON-kerd) is the most populous city in Contra Costa County, California, United States.
+According to an estimate completed by the United States Census Bureau, the city had a population of 124,016 in 2024, making it the tenth most populous city in the San Francisco Bay Area.
 Founded in 1869 as Todos Santos by Don Salvio Pacheco II, a noted Californio ranchero, the name was later changed to Concord.
 The city is a major regional suburban East Bay center within the San Francisco Bay Area, and is 29 mi east of San Francisco.

 The United States Census Bureau defines an urban area in the East Bay which is separated from the San Francisco–Oakland urban area and with Concord as the principal city: the Concord–Walnut Creek, CA urban area had a population of 538,583 as of the 2020 census, making it the 80th largest in the United States.

 History

 The valleys north of Mount Diablo were inhabited by the Miwok people, who hunted elk and fished in the numerous streams flowing from the mountain into the San Francisco Bay.
 It is important to note Miwok and other indigenous people still live within city limits.
 In 1772, Spanish explorers began to cross the area but did not settle there.
 In 1834, the Mexican land grant Rancho Monte del Diablo at the base of Mount Diablo was granted to Salvio Pacheco (for whom the nearby town of Pacheco is named).

 Concord was founded under the name of Todos Santos ("all saints"; a name still borne by the central city plaza and park between Willow Pass Road and Salvio Street), on the initiative of Pacheco in 1869.
 It achieved prominence in the 19th century, when most residents of Pacheco relocated to Concord to avoid the devastation of fire and flood which crippled Pacheco's formerly booming economy.
 Concord was incorporated on February 5, 1905.

-The area around Concord in the surrounding Ygnacio and Clayton Valleys was a large agricultural area.
-Crops that were grown included grapes, walnuts, almonds, wheat, hay, and even tomatoes.
-The area to the east (now the site of the Concord Naval Weapons Station) was the site of a few enormous wheat ranches over 5000 acre, and was almost a sea of wheat all the way to the marshes bordering Suisun Bay.
+The area around Concord in the surrounding Ygnacio and Clayton valleys was a large agricultural area.
+The crops grown included grapes, walnuts, almonds, wheat, hay, and even tomatoes.
+The area to the east (now the site of the Concord Naval Weapons Station) was the site of a few enormous wheat ranches of over 5000 acre, and was almost a sea of wheat all the way to the marshes bordering Suisun Bay.
 During Prohibition, many vineyards were removed and replaced with walnut orchards.
 The town of Cowell, now incorporated into Concord, produced cement.

 The first Concord post office opened in 1872.